cilium/cilium/Documentation/contributing/development/reviewers_committers/review_process.rst

    ensure it gets reviewed and merged.

-   If the contributor is a Cilium committer, then they are responsible for getting the PR in a ready to be merged state by adding the ``ready-to-merge`` label, once all reviews have been addressed and CI checks are successful, so that they (or another committer) can merge the PR.
+   If the contributor is a Cilium committer, then they are responsible for getting the PR ready to be merged by addressing review comments and resolving all CI checks for "Required" workflows.

    If this PR is a backport PR (typically with the label ``kind/backport``) and no-one else has reviewed the PR, review the changes as a sanity check.
 If